MultimodalImagingCenter/MIC-Learner/src/main/resources/content/en/model/cnn/cnn.md

 of the feature map.

 ![cnn_simplified](/contentImages/cnn_simplified.png){width=600}
-*Purwono & al. “Understanding of Convolutional Neural Network” (2023)*
+*CNN architecture.
+From Purwono et al., “Understanding of Convolutional Neural Network (CNN): A Review,” 2023, CC-BY-SA 4.0.*

 The first part of a CNN, often called the convolutional base, typically consists of a sequence of these three layer types (convolution + activation + pooling).
 The final output of this base is a set of highly processed feature maps,